rjkviegas/skills-workshops/project_idea_generation_workshop.md

 * Try to favour "technical" projects that will involve writing some complex logic, rather than "API"ish projects that will be about jamming together a few existing libraries and APIs.

-* Your coach will compile all the suggestions in a spreadsheet displayed on the projector.
+* Your coach will compile all the suggestions in a spreadsheet that you can view.

 * Your coach will send out the list of all the projects.
 You'll pick your top three.